 Bruno Lhopiteau, a professional in infrastructure maintenance consultancy in China

-Graduated from the University of Lorraine with a Master’s degree in ‘Maintenance Engineering & Management’, Bruno Lhopeteau has gained experience in infrastructure management in Sweden, Africa, and China.
+Graduated from engineering school POLYTECH Nancy with a Master’s degree in ‘Maintenance Engineering & Management’, Bruno Lhopiteau has gained experience in infrastructure management in Sweden, Singapore, and China.
 After created Siveco China in 2004, he has been active in helping infrastructure companies figure out technological solutions for maintenance consulting in China.

 Experienced in dealing with both multinational and Chinese state-owned companies, Bruno decided to focus on co-operation with Chinese infrastructure companies and assistance in Chinese infrastructure maintenance.